GMdSilva/FastConformation/docs/usage.rst

    .. code-block:: bash

-      fast_ensemble/fast_ensemble-conda/bin/python -m fast_ensemble.gui.run_gui
+      fast_conformation/fast_conf-conda/bin/python -m fast_conformation.gui.run_gui

 Installing on Windows (WSL)
 ===========================

-To run FastEnsemble on Windows using WSL, ensure that WSL and Miniconda are installed.
+To run FastConformation on Windows using WSL, ensure that WSL and Miniconda are installed.
 You can install WSL by following these steps:

 1. Open PowerShell, Windows Command Prompt, or Terminal in administrator mode (Right-click > Run as administrator).
 2. Type the following command to install WSL: